Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Reuse canning water in the washer instead of having to add water to it.

 Only do the wash when you have a full load of clothes.
 Wash your clothes late at night to save electricity.
 This is not during peak hours.

 Use the dishwasher on a setting that uses less water.
 If you wash dishes by hand, only put enough water in the sink to wash what you have and leave the rest for the end of the day cleanup when you can add more hot water to it.
 (If you scrape plates clean it will be easier to accomplish this task.)

 Don't allow the water to run when you brush your teeth or wash your face.

 Last but not least, be sure you take short showers and that all your water elements are energy savers.

-I hate wasting water trying to wash my slimy, messy hands after mixing ingredients (for example, cookie dough or ground beef recipes, or removing meat off a bird).
+I hate wasting water trying to wash my slimy, messy hands after mixing ingredients.
 So just before I turn the water on to wash, I take a paper towel or paper napkins and wipe off as much of the mess from my hands and under my finger nails.
-You'll be surprised how much you remove from your hands, making it much easier to wash the remaining mess.

 A friend recently put me onto catching the water that my air conditioning unit produces.
 Living in Florida, I have been able to recycle at least two gallons of pure water daily.

 After you've hand-washed your vehicle, don't pour out the bucket of soapy water solution just yet-there's still a lot of cleaning power in those suds; pour it on dirty spots on your patio, carport/gargage floor, picnic table, you-name-it!
 Scrub the dirty spots with a stiff broom, then rinse with clean water.
 Voila!
 You've gotten double duty from your bucket of detergent!
 By Becky